 Making invisible visible

 UNISERS is a process based on (i) physical coating of the test wafer and (ii) optical inspection.
-The UNISERS coating is necessary to improve the signal-to-noise ratio of the (particle) defects on wafers for total and inelastic (Raman) scattering by creating an optical resonance around the particles.
-We use surface-enhanced scattering to detect particles and characterize their size and location.
+The UNISERS coating is necessary to improve the signal-to-noise ratio of the (particle) defects on wafers for inelastic (Raman) scattering by creating an optical resonance around the particles.
+We use surface-enhanced Raman scattering to detect particles and characterize their size and location.
 In addition, enhanced Raman scattering is used to acquire spectra of individual defects for chemical characterization.

 Why on-wafer surface enhanced Raman spectra?